 These mats can be used with the Cricut Maker and Cricut Explore machines.
 Make sure to pick the mat that’s right for your needs—each three-pack is intended for a different usage, such as with fabric or cardstock.

-Cricut Tools, XL Scraper
+Cricut XL Scraper

 Make clean-up a breeze with help from this scraper, which scoops up tiny scraps of paper with ease.
 Plus, you can also use it to smooth out vinyl (bubble-free!).
 It’s significantly larger than the scraper that comes in starter packs or that may have accompanied your machine.
 It especially comes in handy when it’s time for bigger projects with lots of little pieces floating around.

-Do your eyes ache while weeding as you struggle to figure out what to remove?
-The Cricut Bright Pad is a major convenience.
-This illuminated pad has an adjustable LED light so that you can weed and trace with ease—the backlight makes it easier to spot the scores in the paper, so you can easily take your weeding tool and get to work.Continue to 9 of 11 below.
+If your eyes ache while weeding as you struggle to figure out what to remove, the Cricut Bright Pad might make the job a little easier.
+This illuminated pad has an adjustable LED light so that you can weed and trace with ease—the backlight makes it easier to spot the scores in the paper, so you can easily take your weeding tool and get to work.

+If you want to cut through balsa wood or thicker materials, you’ll need one of these blades.
 Opt for the Cricut Explore DeepCut Blade if you have a Cricut Explore.
 Per Cricut, it can cut more than 50 materials, including most materials that are 1.5 mm thickness.
-Reviewers are full of praise for the blade (but note that you may want to do some test cuts, to get a sense of the appropriate settings on your machine).
+Users are full of praise for the blade (but note that you may want to do some test cuts, to get a sense of the appropriate settings on your machine).